Chuj people: Spanish conquest

-In the late 17th century, the Spanish missionary Alonso de León reported that about eighty families lived in San Mateo Ixtatán but that they did not pay tribute to the Spanish Crown or attend the Roman Catholic mass.
+In the late 17th century, the Spanish missionary Alonso de León reported that about 80 families lived in San Mateo Ixtatán but that they did not pay tribute to the Spanish Crown or attend the Roman Catholic mass.
 He described the inhabitants as "quarrelsome" and complained that their religious practices were such that they were Christian in name only: they had built a pagan shrine in the hills among the ruins of pre-Columbian temples, where they burnt incense and offerings and sacrificed turkeys.
 Eventually, de León was driven out of San Mateo Ixtatán by the Chuj.

 In 1684, Enrique Enriquez de Guzmán, the governor of Guatemala, decided on the final conquest of the region.
 In 1686, the Governor himself arrived in San Mateo Ixtatán, after sending in troops under Captain Melchor Rodríguez Mazariegos, and successfully took control of the town.
 After recruiting Chuj warriors from the nearby villages, including 61 from San Mateo itself, he launched an invasion of the still unconquered Lacandon region from San Mateo Ixtatán and completed the conquest of the area.

 Post-colonial era

 Guatemala gained its independence from Spain in 1821.
 In the late 19th century the Guatemalan government sanctioned the transfer of Chuj tribal land to powerful agricultural land owners.
-The process began in 1876, when they were forced to cede land to create the new municipality of Nenton.
+The process began in 1876, when they were forced to cede land to create the new municipality of Nentón.
 In the fighting that followed, the Chuj managed to maintain their communal lands in the high mountains, and this prompted their modern reputation for rebelliousness.
 With the loss of much of their land, and the resultant extreme poverty, many of the Chuj were forced to migrate to Guatemala's southern coast.
 As a people, they were reduced to becoming either peasants or migrant labourers.

 In the years that followed, the Chuj were involved in frequent uprisings and violent unrest caused by extreme poverty and a sense of grievance because of the loss of their lands.
 Political unrest and bloody reprisals against the Chuj increased after the Second World War.
 By the 1970s, violent confrontations with the Guatemalan police were common.
 In the late 1970s and early 1980s the confrontation with Guatemalan authorities became focused on the Chuj campaign to preserve their forests in the region.
 By the 1980s, when Guatemala was ruled by a military junta, the Chuj were involved in full-scale guerrilla activity against the Army, who regarded them as "internal enemies".
 During the decade, about 25% of the Chuj emigrated to the United States.